spandox2/KyberWrite/README.md

 ## Building
-(You can just take the fap I compiled in the root and use directly by placing in the /ext/apps/RFID/kyberwrite.fap)
+(You can just take the fap I compiled in the root and use directly by placing in the /ext/apps/RFID/kyberwrite.fap or compile it yourself)

 ```bash
 # Clone Unleashed firmware